 Depression is a complex mood disorder that causes persistent feelings of despondency, dejection, despair and profound sadness.
 Clinical depression is a serious medical condition in which a person feels unhappy, hopeless, miserable and unimportant.
-As a result, a clinically depressed person is unable to live and enjoy life in anything resembling a normal manner.
-This type pf depression is often accompanied by low self worth, guilt, disturbed sleep and/or appetite.
+Often, a clinically depressed person is unable to live and enjoy life in anything resembling a typical manner.

 Symptoms of major depression include:

 - Fatigue and loss of energy.